thenumbernine/Tensor/README.md

 the number of unique permutations of a symmetric tensor of dimension `d` and rank `r`, which is `(d + r - 1) choose r`.

+Tensor/tensor operator result storage works the same as `_sym`:

 ### Totally-antisymmetric tensors:
 `_asymR<type, dim, rank>` = totally-antisymmetric tensor.
 The size of a totally-antisymmetric tensor storage is